![]() |

 1939 - World's Fair New York City United States

-Today there are Rene Lalique Exhibitions throughout the world on a regular basis.
+Today there are René Lalique Exhibitions throughout the world on a regular basis.
 For example, the year 2009 saw a great Lalique Exhibition in Cleveland, Ohio and San Francisco, California; another extensive Lalique Exhibition in Tokyo and Atami Japan, and an amazing exhibition of dozens of unique pieces of Lalique's Jewelry in Boston, Massachusetts and Cincinnati Ohio.
-These major exhibitions are in addition to pieces of R Lalique that have appeared as part of more general exhibitions around the world.
+In 2010 a major exhibition dedicated to René Lalique was mounted at the Kremlin in Moscow, Russia.
+These major exhibitions are in addition to pieces of R. Lalique that have appeared as part of more general exhibitions around the world.
+For 2011, the exhibition highlight was the opening exhibition of the new Musee Lalique, a national museum of France, on July 2nd.
+And in 2014 a significant exhibition of both commercial production pieces, unique pieces, and work pieces used in the manufacturing process was mounted by the Corning Museum.

 Lalique Exhibition Books and Catalogues |